PelmeenidHapukoorega/Solutions-Architect/AZ-305/README.md

 # My Journey through AZ-305
-From labs and theory to eventually getting the certification.
-Here I have documented everything I have done so far towards AZ-305 certification.
-You can find both labs and theory.
-Theory has been revamped to be more concise without unnecessary information that hogs the brain, so I have structured my notes accordingly for ease of memory and study in preperation for my exam.
+From labs and theory all the way to becoming a full blown Solutions Architect in the making.
+This is where ive documented every step of my AZ-305 journey.
+Im not doing this just to pass an exam, im doing this to actually build the skills, confidence and technical muscle needed to design solutions.

-## Additional Documentation
+Here youll find all my labs and theory notes.
+The theory has been rebuilt to be concise and practical, no pointless brain hogging stuff, structured so I can remember and apply it in real scenarios now and in the future.
+Ive added quick notes to reinforce learning for myself and below youll find easy menu for fast navigation.

-### Ive listed below my notes from theory side of the labs and made it more convenient for myself to learn and added quick notes to myself to better memorize what I learned.
-You will also find quick links to labs themselves.
+I hope the reader enjoys going through this as much as I do!

 **Important!** In order for transparency and defeating imposter syndrome: Some explanations in my Theory and Lab notes were refined using AI tools, however every lab, command and troubleshooting step was performed and verified by me.